dedalus-enterprise-architect/openshift-logging-efk/README.md

   - https://github.com/openshift/cluster-logging-operator
   - https://github.com/openshift/elasticsearch-operator

-## Openshift Cluster Logging: Installation
+## Openshift Cluster Logging: Overview

-Before start you must choose the rights file:
+This project focus on the following topics:

+    * logging persistent storage
+    * custom indexes template in order to avoiding the field's map explosion
+    * improving the indexes retention
+    * kibana custom structured field view

+Explore the files used by this project:

-* __deploy/templates/cl-operator.template.yml__ : this template aims is installing the Openshift Cluster Logging Operator stack within the following features:
+* __deploy/templates/cl-operator.template.yml__ : this template aims is installing of the Openshift Cluster Logging Operator stack

-    * persistent storage
-    * custom setup of the indexes retention

-* __deploy/elasticsearch/es-operator.object.yml__ : this is the subscription object to instanciate the Redhat Elasticsearch Operator
+* __deploy/elasticsearch/es-operator.object.yml__ : this is the subscription object which instanciate the Redhat Elasticsearch Operator

-* __deploy/templates/kibana-externallink.template.yml__ : this template aims is installing the Openshift Cluster Logging Operator stack within the following features:

-    * a kibana link aimed to have the structured fields view available as default
+* __deploy/templates/kibana-externallink.template.yml__ : this template creates a new kibana link aimed to have a custom fields view available as default

+* __deploy/elasticsearch/index_explicit_mapping_template.sh__ : this script creates a custom index template on ElasticSearch

+### Project minimium requirements

+* The Openshift client utility: ```oc```

+* A cluster admin roles rights

 ### RedHat Elasticsearch Operator: setup